Farfetch Limited (FTCH) Shares Plummet Below 1-Year High

 Sponsored

-The average price point forecasted by analysts for Farfetch Limited (FTCH) is $9.43, which is $4.8 above the current market price.
-The public float for FTCH is 285.13M, and currently, short sellers hold a 12.62% ratio of that floaft.
-The average trading volume of FTCH on April 17, 2023 was 13.08M shares.
+The average price predicted by analysts for FTCH is $9.60, which is $4.76 above the current price.
+The public float for FTCH is 285.13M and currently, short sellers hold a 12.62% ratio of that float.
+The average trading volume of FTCH on April 20, 2023 was 12.32M shares.

 FTCH’s Market Performance

-The stock of Farfetch Limited (FTCH) has seen a -0.67% decrease in the past week, with a -7.13% drop in the past month, and a -17.81% fall in the past quarter.
-The volatility ratio for the week is 5.81%, and the volatility levels for the past 30 days are at 6.51% for FTCH.
-The simple moving average for the last 20 days is -3.03% for FTCH’s stock, with a simple moving average of -36.83% for the last 200 days.
+The stock of Farfetch Limited (FTCH) has seen a -1.32% decrease in the past week, with a 0.22% rise in the past month, and a -26.96% fall in the past quarter.
+The volatility ratio for the week is 4.96%, and the volatility levels for the past 30 days are at 6.35% for FTCH.
+The simple moving average for the last 20 days is -1.78% for FTCH’s stock, with a simple moving average of -35.84% for the last 200 days.

 Analysts’ Opinion of FTCH